We Are Never Ever Getting Back Together: Music video

-Synopsis

-The video, which is done as one continuous shot, begins with Swift in colorful pajamas recounting the events of her off and on again relationship with her ex-boyfriend (played by Noah Mills).
+The video begins with Swift in colorful pajamas recounting the events of her off and on again relationship with her ex-boyfriend (played by Noah Mills).
 The video then segues into Swift going into her living room where her band is dressed up in animal costumes and Swift belts out the chorus of the song.
 The video then goes to a TV where Swift says "Like, ever." and then to the dining room where we see she returns to recounting the events of her relationship and receives a phone call from her ex who is calling her from a nightclub.
 Swift hangs up on him and he walks off the screen into the nightclub.
 It then goes to the two in a truck having an argument and then to them having a stroll in the park.
 Swift then runs off and we see her on the phone telling the person on the other line how she and her ex are not getting back together and her frustration with their entire relationship.
 The video then segues back to Swift's living room where a party is going on and her ex shows up unannounced trying to woo her back and she slams the door in his face.
 The video ends with Swift on her window ledge where she was at the beginning of the video, singing the last line of the song.

-Reception

 James Montgomery of MTV praised the video stating that the video is "truly a treat to watch".
-Jim Farber of the New York Daily News comment on the video was that "[Swift's] tone and demeanor in the clip is conversational and sarcastic, ideally suited to simulating intimacy with her massive teen girl fan-base."
+Jim Farber of the New York Daily News commented that "[Swift's] tone and demeanor in the clip is conversational and sarcastic, ideally suited to simulating intimacy with her massive teen girl fan-base."
 Carl Williott of Idolator commented on the video's content and stated "what more could you ask for in a visual for a #1 pop smash?"
 Rolling Stone called it "flinging strong-willed sass".
-David Greenwald of Billboard stated that the video "is a quirky celebration that finds Swift singing and dancing with band members in animal costumes in between relationship flashbacks -- all filmed in an elaborate long shot.
+David Greenwald of Billboard stated that the video "is a quirky celebration that finds Swift singing and dancing with band members in animal costumes in between relationship flashbacks – all filmed in an elaborate long shot.
 Swift wears large glasses and a pair of printed pajamas as she shrugs off her not-so-nice ex-boyfriend, a scruffy, seemingly older musician-type with a penchant for drama."